RealdoBeja98/ingswAM2021-castiglioni-ambrogi-beja/README.md

-IF THERE ARE TROUBLE RUNNING THE GUI USE: java --module-path [path to javaFX] --add-modules javafx.controls -jar [path to the jar] [parameters]
+IF THERE ARE TROUBLE RUNNING THE GUI USE: java --module-path [path to javaFX] --add-modules javafx.controls -jar [path to the jar] [parameters] a .bat for default server is already present in the utilities folder.

+RECOMMENDED:
+use Windows power shell to run server/GUI use Ubuntu console for Windows to run CLI for macOS and Unix-like device there should be no problem